Trust-Anchor-Group/TemplatePaymentService/README.md

 1. Fork this repository
 2. Change the solution and project names.
 	* Follow naming conventions for libraries, to avoid confusion when navigating code in the Neuron(R): `COMPANY.CATEGORY.FUNCTION[.SUBFUNCTION]`.
+3. Implement the payment interfaces, as shown in code.
+4. Create Manifest file containing all assembly and content files necessary to install service on a Neuron(R).
+5. Create an installable package that can be distributed and installed on TAG Neurons.
+6. Compile and test on a local development Neuron(R).
+7. Once it works, sign and distribute package on test Neurons, and later production Neurons.
+8. Update project documentation for future developers.
+9. Provide a correct license for the repository.